 The 66-acre Dallas Arboretum requires at least half a day to appreciate.
 The supremely manicured gardens and pathways seem to wind through the grounds endlessly.
-Our visit coincided with two of the arboretum’s most popular events – The Twelve Days of Christmas and Autumn at the Aroboretum.
+Our visit coincided with two of the Arboretum’s most popular events – The Twelve Days of Christmas and Autumn at the Arboretum.

 Twelve Days of Christmas

 The Twelve Days of Christmas celebrates the famous Christmas carol with twelve Victorian gazebos that match the lyrics.
 As your journey takes you through the park, you can sing along as you go from a partridge in a pear tree all the way to twelve drummers drumming.

 Seven swans a-swimming…

 Autumn at the Arboretum